Website counter

 Solar power is central to the themes within this project.

-– Country Energy’s countrygreen® 100% renewable electricity is used for the operation of the farm.
+– Country Energy’s countrygreen® 100% renewable electricity powers the farm.

-– SunPower® solar panels generate the power to run the electric Mitsubishi Triton in all of its farm activities and pump water for stock.
+– SunPower® solar panels generate the power to run the electric Mitsubishi Triton, in all of its farm activities, and also pump water for stock.

-Grid Connect.
+– Grid Connect.
 All electric power drawn from the grid is GreenPower™ accredited renewable energy from Country Energy.
-Surplus farm solar power is fed back to the grid – as available.
+Surplus farm solar power is fed back to the grid.
 In this way the grid is a two-way energy bank.

 home | fixing our environment | maintaining our environment | future sustainability